PixarAnimationStudios/OpenUSD/docs/plugins_alembic.rst

       }
   }

-The previous snippet defined a simple sphere in an ASCII-backed USD file.
+The previous snippet defined a simple sphere in the :filename:`.usda` file format.
 Now, let's use :ref:`toolset:usdcat` to convert it to an Alembic file!

 .. code-block:: sh